India–Venezuela relations: Trade

 India surpassed China as the largest Asian importer of crude oil from Venezuela in 2012.
 Venezuela is India's seventh largest source of crude oil after Iraq, Saudi Arabia, United Arab Emirates, Nigeria, United States and Kuwait accounting for 3.4% of the country's oil imports in March–December 2020.
 In the preceding decade, India became the third largest importer of oil in the world, after the United States and China.
 Following unrest in West Asia, its traditional source of oil, India looked to diversify its sources of oil imports.
-The rise in US domestic oil production resulted in a 87% reduction of American oil imports from Venezuela in 2019, creating an opportunity for India to increase crude oil imports from Venezuela.
+The rise in US domestic oil production resulted in an 87% reduction of American oil imports from Venezuela in 2019, creating an opportunity for India to increase crude oil imports from Venezuela.

 As crude oil imports form the bulk of bilateral trade, the total value of trade is heavily dependent on crude oil prices.
 Bilateral trade between India and Venezuela totalled US$2.79 billion in 2020-21.
-This was much lower than the $5.241 billion, $6.563 billion and $5.728 billion recorded in 2017-18, 2018-19 and 2019-20 respectively.
+This was much lower than the $5.241 billion, $6.563 billion and $5.728 billion recorded in 2017-18, 2018–19 and 2019–20 respectively.
 In 2020, crude oil exports from Venezuela to India stood at $2 billion, while non-oil exports from Venezuela accounted for just $27.9 million.
 Apart from crude oil, the other major commodities India imports from Venezuela are Scrap Iron and Scrap Copper.

 India's total exports to Venezuela in 2020 totaled $758 million, rising from $241 million the previous fiscal.
 The main commodities exported by India to Venezuela are refined petroleum, packaged medicaments, blood, antisera, vaccines, toxins and cultures, Heavy Mixed Woven Cotton, machinery such as Electric Generating sets and Engine parts and Pesticides.